 3. Select desired cohort.

-4. Participate in a telephone interview with a member of the DevMountain Admissions team.
-As part of the telephone interview, applicants are evaluated on prior relevant experience and familiarity with basic coding principles.
+4. Participate in a telephone consultation with a member of the DevMountain Admissions team.
+As part of the telephone consultation, applicants are evaluated on prior relevant experience and familiarity with basic coding principles.

 Upon completion of the application steps, the DevMountain Admissions team evaluates each applicant and his/her abilities, aptitude, and general likelihood of success in a DevMountain program.
 If a student is accepted, he or she will receive an acceptance email with instructions on how to complete the precourse work, pay the tuition deposit, and how to arrange to begin attending class.